fcash-js/fcash-wallet-service/README.md

  * name: Name of the wallet
  * m: Number of required peers to sign transactions
  * n: Number of total peers on the wallet
- * pubKey: Wallet Creation Public key to check joining copayer's signatures (the private key is unknown by BWS and must be communicated by the creator peer to other peers).
+ * pubKey: Wallet Creation Public key to check joining fcash-pay's signatures (the private key is unknown by FWS and must be communicated by the creator peer to other peers).

 Returns:
  * walletId: Id of the new created wallet

-`/v1/wallets/:id/copayers/`: Join a Wallet in creation
+`/v1/wallets/:id/fcash-pay/`: Join a Wallet in creation

 Required Arguments:
  * walletId: Id of the wallet to join
- * name: Copayer Name
+ * name: FcashApp Name
- * xPubKey - Extended Public Key for this copayer.
+ * xPubKey - Extended Public Key for this fcash-pay.
- * requestPubKey - Public Key used to check requests from this copayer.
+ * requestPubKey - Public Key used to check requests from this fcash-pay.
- * copayerSignature - Signature used by other copayers to verify that the copayer joining knows the wallet secret.
+ * fcash-paySignature - Signature used by other fcash-pay to verify that the fcash-pay joining knows the wallet secret.

 Returns:
- * copayerId: Assigned ID of the copayer (to be used on x-identity header)
+ * FcashPayId: Assigned ID of the fcash-pay (to be used on x-identity header)
  * wallet: Object with wallet's information

 `/v1/txproposals/`: Add a new transaction proposal

 Required Arguments:
- * toAddress: RCPT Bitcoin address.
+ * toAddress: RCPT Fcash address.
  * amount: amount (in satoshis) of the mount proposed to be transfered
  * proposalsSignature: Signature of the proposal by the creator peer, using proposalSigningKey.
  * (opt) message: Encrypted private message to peers.